PLP-MERN-Stack-Development/week-3-react-js-assignment-OmolloRovy/README.md

 npm start
 ```

-The siteis depl0yed at  http://localhost:3000.
+The siteis deployed at  http://localhost:3000.